3 Technical Guidelines

 Alt text

-Every image should be accompanied by alternative text to make it more accessible to people with disabilities and provide a better user experience for everyone.
+Every image should be accompanied by alternative text to make it more accessible and provide a better user experience.
 The alternative text should convey the meaning or content that is displayed in the image.
 Refer to this tutorial for details on what should go in alternative text, and see the following sections for how to include alt text.

 Image features